unsureboolean/unsureboolean.github.io/README.md

 To do -
-> Add titles to links in portfolio
+> Link to Florida Man Moses project once finished

-> Change profile icon in header to Headshot.jpg
+> Examples of Sigma stories